Project

 Announced

-• Stage Two: 150 MW of wind generation comprising 25 turbines, located to the south-east of the New England Highway.
+Neoen has announced its intention to develop a second stage of the project, comprising 150 MW of wind generation across 25 turbines, located to the south-east of the New England Highway.

 Key Dates